d-bl/MAE-gf/docs/counting-snow/index.md

 5 pairs / threads
 -----------------

-With 5 pais we have 5x4x3x2=120 permutations, minus duplicates we have 45.
+With 5 pais we have 5x4x3x2=120 permutations, minus duplicates we have 45 family heads.
+Use your own creativity to explore the generated family heads like the other sets or into whatever you fancy.

 ![](5-pair-permutations.svg)